Damien Duff: FIFA Technical Advisor

 It was announced in October 2025 that Duff would be working for FIFA, as a Technical Advisor at the 2025 FIFA U-17 World Cup in Qatar the following month, in which he would be a member of a Technical Study Group that would attend all games at the finals and compile analysis reports.

+Brentford assistant

+On 12 June 2026, Duff was announced as assistant manager of Premier League club Brentford, working under his former Republic of Ireland teammate Keith Andrews.

 Personal life

-Duff was born in Ballyboden, County Dublin.

 Duff married Elaine in June 2010 at Babington House near Frome in Somerset.
 The couple's first child, Woody, was born a year later in the county.
 Duff is also a rugby fan, and is personally acquainted with some of Ireland's international rugby players.

 According to the February 2009 issue of FourFourTwo magazine Duff was worth £14 million, placing him 92nd in the magazine's 2009 Football Rich List.

-Duff was referenced in the song Summertime Shootout (featuring T-Pain) by AJ Tracey from his album Flu Game.
+Duff was referenced in the song "Summertime Shootout" (featuring T-Pain) by AJ Tracey from his album Flu Game.

 Media work

-Duff was part of RTÉ Sport's coverage of UEFA Euro 2016, UEFA Euro 2020 and FIFA World Cup 2022.
+Duff was part of RTÉ Sport's coverage of UEFA Euro 2016, UEFA Euro 2020 and 2022 FIFA World Cup.